 - Go fishing for bass and trout in the dams

-- Camp out in the tree tent metres away from the 11 hippos on the reserve
+- Camp out in the tree tent, listening out for the distant sounds of hippos bathing

 - Dive off the jetty and go swimming in the dam